 Preamble: This started out as a simple article about science fiction’s influence on the music of Janelle Monáe.
 Then it became a fiery little article about championing “the other,” opposing toxic fandom, and celebrating diversity in science fiction.
 And then, one thing led to another, and, well…if Fritz Lang’s Metropolis can be 153 minutes long, and Janelle Monáe’s Metropolis can span three albums, I figure I have the right, inadvisable though it may prove, to spread out a little.
 So this wound up a multi-parter that includes everything mentioned above and more.

-I think the first time I became aware of her was a photo in a magazine.
+I think the first time I became aware of them was a photo in a magazine.
 It was 2010, either leading up to or shortly after the release of her second album.
-“This woman,” I said, possibly out loud to the entire room, “is the coolest person in America.”
-Eight years later, with her fourth album having recently come out, I not only stand by that assertion; I will double down on it.
-Janelle Monáe is the coolest person in America…in a time when America deeply, desperately needs some cool.
+“This,” I said, possibly out loud to the entire room, “is the coolest person in America.”
+Eight years later, with their fourth album having recently come out, I not only stand by that assertion; I will double down on it.
+Janelle Monáe is the coolest person in America, in a time when America deeply, desperately needs some cool.